 Discouraged-and prohibited after 1934-from competing on the PGA circuit and denied membership in clubs controlled by whites, Black golfers formed their own organizations.
 A historical study noted that "African American golf clubs were important in the promotion of golf as a game symbolic of the leisure-time activities . . . of the middle class," but "unlike their white counterparts, . . . members of African American golf clubs represented a range of social class backgrounds."
-In 1931, Black golfers in Minneapolis and Saint Paul established the Twin City Golf Club (TCGC; sometimes called the Twin City Golf Association).
-TCGC met at various locations including the Hallie Q. Brown House and Sterling Club in Saint Paul and social halls and homes in Minneapolis.30
+In 1931, Black golfers in Minneapolis and Saint Paul established the Twin City Golf Club (sometimes called the Twin City Golf Association).
+The Twin City Golf Club (TCGC) met at various locations, including the Hallie Q. Brown Community Center, a prominent Black community center in Saint Paul, and the Sterling Club, a leading Black social club in Saint Paul, and social halls and homes in Minneapolis.
+42 This was necessary because, unlike their white counterpart, TCGC did not have access to a golf club.

 The organization remained small for several years and sometimes floundered.
-An article in the Minneapolis Spokesman in September 1935 reported that the TCGC "was revived at a meeting" of eighteen members "seeking to again sponsor the advancement of golf among the Negro citizens of these two cities."
-They called for any golfer interested in joining the club to meet a week later at the Fellowship Club at 3031 Garfield Avenue in South Minneapolis.31
+An article in the Spokesman in September 1935 reported that TCGC "was revived at a meeting" of eighteen members "seeking to again sponsor the advancement of golf among the Negro citizens of these two cities."
+They called for any golfer interested in joining the club to meet a week later at the Fellowship Club at 3031 Garfield Avenue in the Southside neighborhood.43

-With the 1936 season on the horizon, the club met at the Hallie Q. Brown House in Saint Paul in April and the Phyllis Wheatley House in North Minneapolis in May.
+With the 1936 season on the horizon, the club met at the Hallie Q. Brown Community Center in April and the Phyllis Wheatley House in North Minneapolis in May.
 Members discussed events for the upcoming summer including plans to hold tournaments every month at both Minneapolis and Saint Paul courses.
-For the first tournament in June, "members must turn in scores from the following courses: Keller, Armour, Como, and Hiawatha.
+To establish unofficial handicaps for the first tournament in June, "members must turn in scores from the following courses: Keller, Armour, Como, and Hiawatha.
 Qualifying and flight play will depend upon these scores.
 Members must have their scores signed by at least two club members."
-They also "secured the service of Raymond Wright as an instruction," who was "well known around the Twin Cities for his play in caddy tournaments, having won one in 1929."
-32
+They also "secured the service of Raymond Wright as an instructor," who was "well known around the Twin Cities for his play in caddy tournaments, having won one in 1929."

-By 1937, TCGC had gained sufficient momentum to host the seventh annual Central States (sometimes called the Mid-Central) Golf Tournament at Keller Golf Course on August 15.
-In addition to some twenty members of the TCGC, it drew entrants from clubs around the region including Chicago, Des Moines, Omaha, Saint Louis, Kansas City, Topeka, and Sioux City.
-An article in the Minneapolis Spokesman noted that "Mrs. Albert McFarland is in charge of the housing so anyone having a spare room on or around the 15th" should contact her."
-Registration for the tournament was at the Sterling Club in Saint Paul.33
+By 1937, TCGC had gained sufficient momentum to host the seventh annual Central States (sometimes called the Mid-Central) Golf Tournament at Keller golf course on August 15.
+In addition to some twenty members of TCGC, it drew entrants from clubs around the region including Chicago, Des Moines, Omaha, Saint Louis, Kansas City, Topeka, and Sioux City.
+An article in the Spokesman noted that "Mrs. Albert McFarland is in charge of the housing so anyone having a spare room on or around the 15th should contact her."
+Registration for the tournament was at the Sterling Club in Saint Paul because the

-29 Burnside, "Twin Cities' Black Golfers," 12; Jimmy Lee, "Golf Divots," Minneapolis Spokesman, May 15, 1936;

-[&]quot;Two Pro Golfers Who Played at Keller," Saint Paul Recorder, July 18, 1952; Dawkins, Braddock, and Gilbert, "African American Golf Clubs," 77.
+41 Tina Burnside, "Twin Cities' Black Golfers Have a Legacy of Fighting Discrimination," Hennepin History 77, no. 2 (Summer 2018): 12; Jimmy Lee, "Golf Divots," Minneapolis Spokesman, May 15, 1936; "Two Pro Golfers Who Played at Keller," Saint Paul Recorder, July 18, 1952; Dawkins et al., "African American Golf Clubs," 77.

-30 Jimmy Lee, "In the Sport Light," Minneapolis Spokesman, July 30, 1937, and August 5, 1938.
+42 Jimmy Lee, "In the Sport Light," Minneapolis Spokesman, July 30, 1937, and August 5, 1938.

-31 Dawkins, Braddock, and Gilbert, "African American Golf Clubs," 76-77; "Golfers Meet to Form Twin City Group, Golfers Reorganize," Minneapolis Spokesman, September 6, 1935.
+43 Dawkins, Braddock, and Gilbert, "African American Golf Clubs," 76-77; "Golfers Meet to Form Twin City Group, Golfers Reorganize," Minneapolis Spokesman, September 6, 1935.

-32 Jimmy Lee, "Golf Divots," Minneapolis Spokesman, April 24, May 1 and 15, 1936.
+44 Jimmy Lee, "Golf Divots," Minneapolis Spokesman, April 24, May 1 and 15, 1936.